 02 of 12

 Vermilion Flycatcher Nest

 The eye-catching vermilion flycatcher is a favorite among birders because of its brilliant plumage, and its nests and eggs are just as lovely.
-The cup-shaped nest is sturdily constructed of sticks, grass, rootlets and similar materials, and it is often decorated with bits of moss or lichen that help serve as camouflage.
-The eggs are approximately .75 inches long and are a creamy white with bold, thick blotches of lavender, brown or gray.Continue to 3 of 12 below.
+The cup-shaped nest is sturdily constructed out of sticks, grass, rootlets, and similar materials.
+Plus, it is often decorated with bits of moss or lichen that help serve as camouflage.
+The eggs are approximately 0.75 inches long and are a creamy white with bold, thick blotches of lavender, brown, or gray.Continue to 3 of 12 below.

 03 of 12